Naïve art: Term and criticism

-In 1870, in his poem Au Cabaret-Vert, 5 heures du soir, Arthur Rimbaud uses the word naïf to designate “clumsy” pictorial representations: “I contemplated the very naive subjects of the tapestry”, which is perhaps the case of the origin of the naïf employment by Guillaume Apollinaire some time later.
+In 1870, in his poem Au Cabaret-Vert, 5 heures du soir, Arthur Rimbaud uses the word naïf to designate "clumsy" pictorial representations: "I contemplated the very naive subjects of the tapestry", which is perhaps the case of the origin of the naïf employment by Guillaume Apollinaire some time later.

-In recent years, an increasingly critical view has developed of the different, often discriminatory terms (e.g. ‘naïve art’, ‘outsider art’, ‘primitive art’) and the separation of non-academic and academic art.
+In recent years, an increasingly critical view has developed of the different, often discriminatory terms (e.g. "naïve art", "outsider art", "primitive art") and the separation of non-academic and academic art.
 According to art historian and curator Susanne Pfeffer, being an artist is not a choice but a destiny; only one's background, gender or class determines whether someone can study art and thus be socially recognized as an artist.
 Art that therefore does not take place within the recognized system is usually rejected by this system.
 Due to the system's power of definition, which always lies with the system and not with the artists themselves, exclusionary terms are used that are never intended to be inclusive.

-The art critic Jerry Saltz advocates abolishing the separation between ‘outsider art’ and institutionalized, official art and including non-academic art in the presentation of permanent collections in major museums.
-He calls for artists such as Hilma af Klimt, Bill Traylor, Adolf Wölfli and John Kane to be canonized, as their discrimination tells a false and untruthful story of art history.
+The art critic Jerry Saltz advocates abolishing the separation between "outsider art" and institutionalized, official art and including non-academic art in the presentation of permanent collections in major museums.
+He calls for artists such as Hilma af Klint, Bill Traylor, Adolf Wölfli and John Kane to be canonized, as their discrimination tells a false and untruthful story of art history.

 Roberta Smith, art critic for the New York Times, also advocates a dissolution of the separation of non-academic and academic art and calls for museums to integrate non-academic art equally into their collection presentations.
 Smith points to the outstanding artistic quality of works by self-taught artists, which require a rewriting of the 20th-century art canon.

 In 2023 and 2024, the Sprengel Museum Hannover and the Kunstsammlungen Chemnitz presented the exhibition Which Modernism?
-In- and Outsiders of the Avant-Garde, with the intention of correcting the view of ‘naive’ artists as ‘outsiders’ and demonstrating their close links to the avant-garde.
-The exhibition described ‘naive art’ as a part of modernism and a stylistic phenomenon of equal status.
-‘Naïve’ artists followed their own style, influencing other artists and being influenced by other artists.
+In- and Outsiders of the Avant-Garde, with the intention of correcting the view of "naive" artists as "outsiders" and demonstrating their close links to the avant-garde.
+The exhibition described "naive art" as a part of modernism and a stylistic phenomenon of equal status.
+"Naïve" artists followed their own style, influencing other artists and being influenced by other artists.